McKewon: This time, Husker horror flick includes a key coaching miscalculation

 Odd or even?

-NU’s offensive staff didn’t know which defense Illinois — with a new coaching staff — might play on Saturday.
-Based on what Illini coach Bret Bielema has done before — and what his defensive coordinator, Ryan Walters, did at Missouri, Frost and Co. guessed Illinois with run an “odd” front of defensive linemen.
+NU’s offensive staff didn’t know which defense Illinois — with a new coaching staff — might play Saturday.
+Based on what Illini coach Bret Bielema had done before — and what defensive coordinator Ryan Walters did at Missouri, Frost and Co. guessed Illinois would run an “odd” front of defensive linemen.
 Usually three.

 “Our strategy for this was to rep against a certain look all of camp against our defense, and we guessed wrong on what they were going to be in,” Frost said.

-As in, the whole game.
 Martinez’s scrambles comprised 69% of NU’s 160 rush yards.
-The Huskers’ offense played left-handed, in effect; Martinez trying to play spread passing quarterback when, the whole offseason, Nebraska built its offense for a rugged Big Ten approach.
+The Husker offense played left-handed, in effect; Martinez trying to play spread passing quarterback when, the whole offseason, Nebraska built its offense for a rugged Big Ten approach.
 Absent that new identity, NU fell back on the one it does most, and worst — living right on the edge of disaster.

-Disaster: Cornerback Cam Taylor-Britt Taylor-Britt fielded a punt at his 2, put his knee on the goal line — safety! — and then, being dragged back into his own end zone, threw the ball forward four yards out of bounds.
+Disaster: Cornerback Cam Taylor-Britt fielded a punt inside his 1, put his knee on the goal line — safety — then, being dragged back into his own end zone, threw the ball forward 4 yards out of bounds.
 (Which also would have been a safety, had Taylor-Britt not already committed one.)

-Disaster: A Husker interception of Illinois backup quarterback Art Sitkowski turned into 30 yards in penalties when outside linebacker Caleb Tannor was flagged for roughing the quarterback and subsequently taunting Sitkowki after the fact.
-Frost said he never got an explanation for the roughing-the-passer penalty, which helped Illinois scored its first touchdown of the game.
+Disaster: A Husker interception of backup Art Sitkowski turned into 30 yards in penalties when outside linebacker Caleb Tannor was flagged for roughing the quarterback and subsequently taunting after the fact.
+Frost said he never got an explanation for the roughing-the-passer penalty, which helped Illinois score its first touchdown of the game.

 “I think they were a little confused with our formation, Adrian went to his next look, and they twisted, and we didn’t pass it off well enough and we got the ball out and the thing spun right on the ground for them to pick up,” Frost said.